-Next up is the new production of Salome, Richard Strauss’s sublimely heady, romantic take on Oscar Wilde’s twisted biblical tale of lust, incest, seduction and power, which takes the stage January 25, 28, 31 and February 2, 2020.
+Next up is the new production of Salome, Strauss’s sublimely heady, romantic take on Oscar Wilde’s twisted biblical tale of lust, incest, seduction and power, which takes the stage January 25, 28, 31 and February 2, 2020.

 George and Ira Gershwin’s Porgy and Bess, an Atlanta premiere of Francesca Zambello’s celebrated production, will run March 7, 10, 13 and 15, 2020.

 Concluding the mainstage productions is a reprise of Atlanta’s original staging of Puccini’s Madama Butterfly, which entrances audiences May 2, 5, 8 and 10, 2020.

 The Atlanta Opera is dedicated to audience members who are seeking fresh works, ideas and perspectives through the Discoveries series, which ventures outside of its home base of Cobb Energy Centre and into alternative venues in an effort to expand opera to new audiences.

 First up in the series is the Atlanta premiere of Frida (October 5, 9, 11 and 13, 2019), followed by the Atlanta premiere of Glory Denied (May 21, 22, 23 and 24, 2020) by American composer Tom Cipullo.